Krazete/sgm/README.md

 The [Skullgirls Mobile Fighter Data](https://docs.google.com/spreadsheets/d/1goYXai7QUu4IJp76POP1IWyc2_6fEqEmxt9e74qyIgw) spreadsheet, [created by Raidriar and currently maintained by Takio](https://forum.skullgirlsmobile.com/threads/calculated-fighter-stats.392/), is the origin of the initial version of these formulas.
 I then modified them until the results perfectly matched in-game stats.

+Thanks to bbp, brdv, and qdd for help figuring out how Prestige Ability affects Fighter Score.

 #### Abilities